 Our results show variability within the replicate samples, especially the oyster larvae bacterial communities, consistent with past studies (King et al., 2012; Wegner et al., 2013).
 These differences within replicates may have been due to varying abundances of larvae, mortality, or differences in husbandry technique.
 Lower diversity indices in the larvae and tank biofilm swabs than the water indicates niche selection of larval and biofilm colonizers in the tank.
 It is likely that the oysters are actively choosing their symbionts from a diverse pool of bacteria in the rearing water and algal feed.

-Despite a dramatic improvement in larval survival with the addition of the probiotic, there was no global effect on microbial diversity or structure in any of the sample types.
-Previous studies of the impact of probiotics on microbiota in humans and fish show subtle changes of certain taxa, but no consistent effect on the diversity of the host’s microbial community (Laursen et al., 2017; Merrifield and Carnevali, 2014; Schmidt et al., 2017; Standen et al., 2015).
+Despite a dramatic improvement in larval survival with the addition of the probiotic, there was no global effect on bacterial diversity or structure in any of the sample types.
+Previous studies of the impact of probiotics on microbiota in humans and fish show subtle changes of certain taxa, but no consistent effect on the diversity of the host’s bacterial community (Laursen et al., 2017; Merrifield and Carnevali, 2014; Schmidt et al., 2017; Standen et al., 2015).
 The presence of the probiotic was confirmed with total Bacillus counts higher in the probiotic-treated water and increased abundance throughout the Trials, possibly due to natural mortality in the tanks.

 Amplification of certain taxa in treated samples compared to the control was observed, most notably in the Oceanospirillales order.
 This group of bacteria is consistently more abundant in probiotic-treated rearing water, and decreases with time in all three trials.
 Oceanospirillales are heterotrophs commonly associated with mollusks and are found in the gills of many bivalves (Beinart et al., 2014; Costa et al., 2012; Jensen et al., 2010; Zurel et al., 2011).
-Additionally, they are best known for their ability to degrade organic compounds in the environment and their abundance in oil plume microbial communities (Dubinsky et al., 2013; Hazen et al., 2010).
+Additionally, they are best known for their ability to degrade organic compounds in the environment and their abundance in oil plume bacterial communities (Dubinsky et al., 2013; Hazen et al., 2010).
 The observed increase in abundance of Oceanospirillales with probiotic treatment indicates that this group of bacteria may respond to the Bacillus as a symbiont or mechanism of protection for the larval oysters.
 Additional research is needed to examine the specific interactions between Oceanospirillales symbionts, the Bacillus probiotic, and the oyster host.

 Changes in Vibrio reads in Trial 2 were not observed since the hatchery trial was conducted in January, when there is lower environmental Vibrio presence (Sobrinho et al., 2010).
 Characterization studies have shown that our probiotic species, Bacillus subtilus, reduces in vitro growth of Vibrios (Sohn et al., 2016; Vaseeharan and Ramasamy, 2003).
 This trend is also observed in the number of Vibrio reads in our 16S study, but is not significant due to small sample sizes.
 Overall, Vibrios are much more abundant in the larval oyster and biofilm swab samples in Trial 1, and the total number decreases over time.
 The diversity of Vibrios in the larval samples general decreases over time, but the swab Vibrio diversity increases.
 There are few Vibrios in the water samples, but with increasing diversity over time and increased diversity with probiotic treatment.
 This trend is also observed in Trial 3.